SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Adaptation

-Our climate strategy includes adapting our operations and sourcing to enhance resilience.
-Examples include:
+Our climate strategy includes adapting our operations and sourcing to enhance resilience in the face of factors related to climate change, including warming, drought, and extreme weather events.

 Disaster Resilience